-2.2.6 Board Final Action.

-(a) Within thirty (30) days after receipt of the appellate review committee's recommendation, the Board shall render its decision.
-The Board shall

-- make the decision the Board believes appropriate consistent with its fiduciary duty to the Hospital. - (b) If the Board's decision is in accordance with the MEC's final recommendation, the decision shall be immediately effective, final, and not subject to further referral or review. - (c) If the Board's decision is contrary to the MEC's final recommendation, the Board shall refer the matter to the Joint Conference Committee for review and recommendation to the Board prior to the Board issuing its final decision. - (i) The Joint Conference Committee shall make every reasonable effort to meet and to respond to the Board with the Joint Conference Committee's recommendation within ten (10) days of being notified by the Board. - (ii) The Board shall then render its decision which shall be immediately effective, final, and not subject to further referral or review. - 2.2.7 The Chief Executive Officer will promptly notify the Practitioner (by Special Notice) and the Medical Staff President of the Board's final decision which shall include a statement of the basis for the decision. - 2.2.8 The Chief Executive Officer shall report any final action taken by the Board pursuant to these Bylaws to the appropriate authorities as required by law and in accordance with applicable Hospital procedures regarding the same.

-2.3 General Provisions
+- 2.2.6 The appellate review shall be adjourned at the conclusion of the appellate review committee's deliberations. - 2.2.7 Board Final Action - (a) Within thirty (30) days after receipt of the appellate review committee's recommendation, the Board shall render its decision.
+The Board shall make the decision the Board believes appropriate consistent with its fiduciary duty to the Hospital. - (b) If the Board's decision is in accordance with the MEC's final recommendation, the decision shall be immediately effective, final, and not subject to further referral or review. - (c) If the Board's decision is contrary to the MEC's final recommendation, the Board shall refer the matter to the Joint Conference Committee for review and recommendation to the Board prior to the Board issuing its final decision. - (i) The Joint Conference Committee shall make every reasonable effort to meet and to respond to the Board with the Joint Conference Committee's recommendation within ten (10) days of being notified by the Board. - (ii) The Board shall then render its decision which shall be immediately effective, final, and not subject to further referral or review. - 2.2.8 The Chief Operating Officer will promptly notify the Practitioner (by Special Notice) and the Medical Staff President of the Board's final decision which shall include a statement of the basis for the decision. - 2.2.9 The Chief Operating Officer shall report any final action taken by the Board pursuant to this Policy to the appropriate authorities as required by law and in accordance with applicable Hospital procedures regarding the same. - 2.3 General Provisions - 2.3.1 Waiver: If at any time after receipt of notice of an Adverse recommendation, action or result, the affected Practitioner fails to satisfy a request, make a required appearance, or otherwise fails to comply with this Policy, he/she shall be deemed to have voluntarily waived all rights to which he/she might otherwise have been entitled with respect to the matter involved.

-- 2.3.1 Waiver: If at any time after receipt of notice of an Adverse recommendation, action or result, the affected Practitioner fails to satisfy a request, make a required appearance or otherwise fails to comply with this Article, he/she shall be deemed to have voluntarily waived all rights to which he/she might otherwise have been entitled with respect to the matter involved. - 2.3.2 Exhaustion of Remedies: A Practitioner must exhaust the remedies afforded by this Article before resorting to any form of legal action. - 2.3.3 Release: By requesting a hearing or appellate review, the Practitioner agrees to be bound by the provisions set forth in Article XIV of the Medical Staff Bylaws regarding confidentiality, reporting immunity, and release of liability. - 2.3.4 Representation by Counsel.
-At such time as the Practitioner, Medical Executive Committee, or Board is represented by legal counsel, then all notices required to be sent herein may be served upon legal counsel, and the requirement that such notices be sent by Special Notice is hereby waived.
-Rather, such notices may be sent by regular first class U.S. mail, telefax, e-mail, or such other manner as is mutually agreeable to the parties.
+- 2.3.2 Exhaustion of Remedies: A Practitioner must exhaust the remedies afforded by this Policy before resorting to any form of legal action. - 2.3.3 Release: By requesting a hearing or appellate review, the Practitioner agrees to be bound by the provisions set forth in the Medical Staff Bylaws regarding confidentiality, reporting immunity, and release of liability. - 2.3.4 Representation by Counsel.
+At such time as the Practitioner, Medical Executive Committee, or Board is represented by legal counsel, then all notices required to be sent herein may be served upon legal counsel and the requirement that such notices be sent by Special Notice is hereby waived.
+Rather, such notices may be sent by regular first-class U.S. mail, telefax, e-mail, or such other manner as is mutually agreeable to the parties.